Diabetes

 Diabetes and cardiovascular disease (CVD) also share risk factors.
 Many of the complications from having diabetes come from damage to blood vessels as a result of high blood pressure, abnormal blood lipids, and smoking.

-• an estimated 1.2 million Australians (4.9% of the total population) had diabetes (AIHW 2020a).
-This includes people with type 1 diabetes, type 2 diabetes, and type unknown, but excludes gestational diabetes
+• more than 1 in 20 (1.3 million) Australians were living with diabetes.
+This includes people with type 1 diabetes, type 2 diabetes and other diabetes, but excludes gestational diabetes (AIHW 2023)

-Information based on self-reported data underestimates prevalence as it does not include people with undiagnosed diabetes.
-The ABS 2011–12 Australian Health Survey, which included both measured and self-reported data, showed that for every 4 adults with diagnosed diabetes, there was 1 who was undiagnosed.
+Information based on linked NDSS and APEG data underestimates prevalence as it does not include people with undiagnosed diabetes.
+The ABS 2011–12 Australian Health Survey, which included both measured and self-reported data, showed that for every 4 adults with diagnosed diabetes, there was 1 who was undiagnosed (ABS 2013).